Alain Planet: Biography

 Pope John Paul II appointed him bishop of Carcassonne-Narbonne on 28 June 2004.
 He received his episcopal consecration on 19 September in the amphitheater of Carcasonne from Archbishop Guy Thomazeau of Montpellier.
 He chose as his motto Si Dieu est pour nous qui sera contre nous (If God is for us who can be against us).

 He held a diocesan synod in 2007 and reorganized the diocese into 14 new parishes.
 In March 2018, he celebrated the memorial Mass in Trèbes for Arnaud Beltrame, the French gendarme who was killed after taking the place of a hostage.

 Within the French Bishops Conference, he was responsible for sectarian aberrations (dérives sectaires) from 2015 to 2021.

 Following the release of the independent report on sexual abuse in the Church in 2021, Planet said he knew of three priest aggressors, one of whom had more than forty victims.
 Of those only two wanted to speak with him, which proved sufficient to make him understand how sexual abuse can destroy lives.

 He has served as chaplain general of the French associations of the Order of Malta.

+Pope Francis accepted his resignation on 31 March 2023.